zio/zio/docs/contributing-to-zio-ecosystem-projects.md

 Please read the [Contributor Guideline](contributor-guidelines.md) before contributing to the ecosystem.

-## Branching Model
+## Branching Naming Convention

-Until now, the [ZIO core library](https://github.com/zio/zio) has had two major releases: 1.x and 2.x.
-Therefore, the ZIO ecosystem projects may have two branches: series/1.x and series/2.x, with the default branch usually being series/2.x.
-The series/1.x branch is used for releases that are compatible with ZIO 1.x, and the series/2.x branch is used for releases that are compatible with ZIO 2.x.
+Until now, the [ZIO core library](https://github.com/zio/zio) has undergone two major releases: 1.x and 2.x.
+Therefore, the ZIO ecosystem projects may maintain two branches: `series/1.x` and `series/2.x`, with the default branch typically set to `series/2.x`.
+The `series/1.x` branch accomodates releases compatible with ZIO 1.x, while the `series/2.x` branch is designated for releases compatible with ZIO 2.x.

-So if you want to contribute to a ZIO ecosystem project, you should first check for which ZIO version you want to contribute.
-Then you can checkout the corresponding branch, do your work, and send a pull request against that branch.
+When considering a contribution to a ZIO ecosystem project, it's essential to determine the targeted ZIO version beforehand.
+Once identified, we can proceed to checkout the corresponding branch, make changes, and submit a pull request against that specific branch.

 ## Documentation